ubclaunchpad/rocket2/docs/ServingTheServer.md

 TESTING="True"
 ```

-Your `SLACK_SIGNING_SECRET` can be found [here][creds-general].
-Scroll down
+Your `SLACK_SIGNING_SECRET` can be found in the "Basic Information" tab.
+Scroll
-until you get to the section "App Credentials" and the credentials will be
+down until you get to the section "App Credentials" and the credentials will be
 directly below the "Signing Secret".

-Your `SLACK_API_TOKEN` can be found [here][creds-api].
-Be sure to copy the
+Your `SLACK_API_TOKEN` can be found in the "OAuth & Permissions" tab.
+Be sure to
-access token under "Bot User OAuth Access Token".
+copy the access token under "Bot User OAuth Access Token".

 ## 5: Running the App